ictinnovations/ictcore/README.md

 ICTCore - A Unified Communications Framework for CTI
 ====================================================

-ICTCore core is open source unified communications framework for developers and integrators to rapidly develop ICT based applications using their existing development skills.
+[ICTCore] core is open source unified communications framework for developers and integrators to rapidly develop ICT based applications using their existing development skills.
 By using ICTCore, developer can create communication based applications such as Auto attendant, Fax to Email, Click to Call etc.. they can program custom business logic that can control incoming and outgoing communication instances.

-ICTCore having primary focus on integrated and automated communications.
+[ICTCore] having primary focus on integrated and automated communications.
 ICTCore goal is to be a common server-side software / back-end for CTI (computer telephony integration) related projects.
 Further as a framework it can be extended to develop new communication solution and services using user's existing development skills and infrastructure.

-ICTCore is a PHP and Linux based service application which support multiple gateway interfaces like Freeswitch, Kannel and Sendmail further it offers inbound and outbound transmissions for voice, fax, sms and email.
+[ICTCore] is a PHP and Linux based service application which support multiple gateway interfaces like Freeswitch, Kannel and Sendmail further it offers inbound and outbound transmissions for voice, fax, sms and email.
 However main feature of ICTCore is its unified way of integration which allow different kind of services to interact with each other, for example a message can trigger a call or an inbound fax can be forwarded over email.

+ICTCore developed by [ICT Innovations] and following are few projects developed over ICTCore communications framework

+[ICTFax] open source fax server software
+[ICTDialer]  open source auto dialer software
+[ICTCRM]   open source CRM with unified communications

 Features
 --------